Affiliate links on Android Authority may earn us a commission. Learn more.

 I can’t find the Samsung Pay app

-Samsung Pay doesn’t come pre-installed on newer Galaxy smartphones.
+Samsung Pay doesn’t come pre-installed on all Galaxy smartphones anymore.
 You can download Samsung Pay from the Google Play Store or Galaxy Store on the phone.

-In some markets, Samsung is replacing Samsung Pay with Samsung Wallet.
+In some markets, Samsung is replacing Samsung Pay with Samsung Wallet instead.
 The Wallet app has the same features as Samsung Pay but adds extras like health information, boarding passes, and digital keys.
 Your Samsung Pay app might have automatically updated to Samsung Wallet.